victor-iyi/deep-learning-with-tensorflow/README.md

 * Transfer learning

+..._and also includes various Machine Learning problems such as:_

+* CIFAR-10

+* MNIST

+* kniefy-spoony

+* Inception

 This notebook is well documented and was designed not to bore the reader, because you might as well go read _**"Learning Long Term Dependencies with Gradient Decent is Difficult"** by Yousha Benjio_, you get the gist... 😄

 ## Credits

 Magnus Erik Hvass Pedersen, Siraj Raval and Harrison Kingsley.

 ## For further information

 Please don't hesitate to <a href="mailto:javafolabi@gmail.com">shoot me a mail</a> should any issue arise while running the code, or you have questions, or you just wanna say "hi".
 I'd really appreciate that :)